Fang-Molly/CS-note/python/02 Variables, expressions, and statements.md

 + **variable names**
    + can contain both letters and numbers
    + can't start with a number
-   + case sensitive. can contain a uppercase letters, but better to begin with a lowercase letter
+   + case sensitive, can contain a uppercase letters, but better to begin with a lowercase letter
    + can contain the underscore character ( _ )
    + avoid starting with an underscore character unless we are writing library code for others to use
    + can't use Python keywords